Lessons from Formally Verified Deployed Software Systems (Extended version)

 \section{Introduction}

-The ever more central role that software plays in all processes of the modern world brings to the forefront the critical question of program correctness.
+The ever more central role that software plays in all processes of the modern world brings to the forefront the question of program correctness.
 How do we know that software systems perform as expected? \textit{Formal verification} is the task of proving that a program fulfills its specification.
-It is a long-established research area of software engineering, but disagreement persists on its relevance to mainstream system development.
-Many practitioners have not even heard of formal methods, and those who have often dismissed them as too hard to apply to mainstream software projects.
-Against this view, proponents of formal verification argue that the technology has now reached a high level of maturity and applicability.
+Although is a long-established research area, disagreement persists on its relevance to mainstream system development.
+Many practitioners have not even heard of formal methods, and those who have often dismiss them as too hard to apply to mainstream projects.
+Against this view, proponents of formal verification argue that the technology is now mature and deployable.
 Which of these two views is correct?
 In other words, how realistic is the prospect of applying formal methods to production projects?
-To help answer this question, it is important to have an objective basis: an assessment of existing attempts to apply formal methods in practice.
-The present survey provides such an assessment, by reviewing software systems fulfilling two properties: they have actually been deployed; and they were the subject, during their development, of formal verification.
+Answering this question requires objective evidence: an assessment of existing attempts to apply formal methods in practice.
+The present survey provides such an assessment, by reviewing software systems fulfilling two properties: they have actually been deployed; and they were subjected, during their development, to formal verification.

 Two or three decades ago, one could legitimately phrase the underlying question simply as: ``\textit{Can formal verification be applied in industry?}''.
 In that form, it is no longer open: a number of well-publicized industrial projects have used formal verification, even if initially for relatively small programs in mission-critical and particularly life-critical areas such as transportation and defense, where the consequences of incorrectness in programs are so great as to justify any difficulties and extra costs that formal verification might imply.
 The contemporary version of the question does not ask any more about feasibility (which has been established) but about practical aspects, such as: \textit{How large a system} can formal verification handle? \textit{What} \textit{special qualifications} or training does it require for the development team? \textit{What extra cost}s, if any, does it imply?